whoopsjohnnie/mech/CONTRIBUTING.md

 # Or, just one run int test like this (with verbose and show local variables):
 pytest -m"int" -k"provision" -v -l
 ```

+Coding standards:
+- use single quotes where possible
+- flake8 should not emit any warnings
+- all "help" should be sentences, complete with a period ('.') at the end